Epigene/dwarf_fortress_hyperstart/README.md

 Arrow keys and PageUp/PageDown are used to navigate menus where numbers will not work.
 Numpad can also be used.

+## Quickfort
+The pack comes with several blueprints to be used with the quickfort DFHack plugin, no more designating by hand!

 ## More advice
 This is 2015.
 [Boatmurdered](http://lparchive.org/Dwarf-Fortress-Boatmurdered/), while a valuable and entertaining read, does not represent the state of DF for years now, chiefly because the game is 3D now, spanning countless depth levels from treetops all the way down to the bottom.